biju-sasidharan/sports-analysis/README.md

 20. Distribution of International Reputation in some popular clubs

 ### Few Findings
+Below given are few findings based on the analysis.
 1. Defending, General, Passing and Mobility have values ranging till 100.
 That means, we can get players having these skills very easily.
 2. Most players prefer the right foot.
 3. Very few players have 5-star International reputation rating.